kevingreenman/vasp-postprocess/README.md

 Processes the output files from VASP to gather important data on structural and electronic properties

+### Structural Output
+The CONTCAR VASP output file is used to calculate the lattice parameters and angles of the unit cell.
+These values are written to a text file in the following order:

+a, b, c, alpha, beta, gamma

+### Electronic Output
+The EIGENVAL VASP output file is used to calculate electronic properties.
+This assumes a cubic unit cell (all three directions equivalent).
+The output is written to a text file in the following order:

+VBM, VBM Location, True VBM 1, True VBM 2, True VBM 3, True VBM (avg), True VBM (avg) Location, CBM, CBM Location, Band Gap, True Band Gap

+The True VBM Max is calculated as an average of the highest three bands since all three directions are equivalent in the crystal.
+This is often the same as the VBM, but not always.
+The True band gap is the difference between the CBM and the True VBM (avg).

 ### Copyright

 Copyright (c) 2018, kpgreenm